 The layers of nuts and pumpkin semolina custard stand out and make it a beautiful dessert.

 George Menzelos’ pumpkin custard baklava from his grandmother Hrisanthi.

-Baklava, said George Menzelos, is made of equal weights of filo dough, sugar, nuts and butter.
+Baklava, Menezelos says, is made of equal weights of filo dough, sugar, nuts and butter.
 He uses salted butter but you can use unsalted butter if you prefer.
-Whichever you use, George says that clarifying the butter (melting it to remove milk solids and water) is important so that there won’t be spots in the final pastry.
+Whichever you use, Menezelos says that clarifying the butter (melting it to remove milk solids and water) is important so that there won’t be spots in the final pastry.

 It’s best to use a 7.5-cm (3-inch) deep baking dish.
 If you use a baking dish of the same dimensions as the filo sheets, you won’t have to fold them.

 You can keep the baked baklava at room temperature for serving the same day, or you can refrigerate it for up to 2 days.